rocktimsaikia/spotify-mini/readme.md

  ]
 */

-// If you wish to get a list of the recently played songs, pass the limit option, this can be an integer between 1 and 50 const recentTracks = await spotify.getLastPlayed(2) /**
+// To get a specific number of the recently played songs, just pass it to the method (1 < n < 50), default is 1 const recentTracks = await spotify.getLastPlayed(2) /**
  [